Amid a challenging time for trade unions in Wales, Nisreen Mansour and Joe Allen look to recent examples of successful workers’ movements.

 Part of this, perhaps, is because trade unionism has become something that lots of us are simply not exposed to.

 Only around one in six private sector workers in Wales is a member of a trade union.
-So, for many workers – especially those who entered the labour market in recent decades – they simply have no clear idea about why they should be a member of a unions.
+So, for many workers – especially those who entered the labour market in recent decades – they simply have no clear idea about why they should be a member of a union.

 Those of us within the movement must accept that to a large extent this lack of recognition of the benefits of trade unions represents a failing on our part.
 It’s true that the political and legislative context has been incredibly hostile for the last forty years, but it’s equally true that our efforts to adapt have fallen short.